r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/gcc13/README.txt

+Upadate: 2023-04-25
+The main fedora-gcc checks are in the process of migration to GCC 13.1.

 Tests as for fedora-gcc but with GCC trunk aka pre-13.0.0 -- the logs record the snapshot used.
 Release is expected ca Apr 26.